Even if you’ve just started your website, you’ve likely heard of Google Analytics, but what exactly is Google Analytics?

 - Pages and screens

 As with most of the reports, the Overview is a collection of data to be viewed at a glance.
 Here you will find data about “user stickiness”.
-This is a ratio of daily vs monthly activity of users.
+This is a ratio of the daily vs monthly activity of users.
 This means if the report shows 100%, users are on your site daily.

 The Events report shows a list of all your events.
-This will likely be the most viewed report now that everything in GA4 is tracked as an event.
+This will likely be the most viewed report now that everything in Google Analytics is tracked as an event.
 It can be a little confusing at first.
 For instance, if you want to check how many times a form has been viewed you need to click on form_impressions and then find the card Form ID to see the correct form.
 Viewing data this way isn’t the best way to get in-depth reports.
 Using the Explore section is best for that.
 More on that later.

-The last sub-category is Pages and screens.
+Next is Pages and screens.
 Here you will find all the data relating to your pages and posts.
 You will be able to see views, user count, average time on page, and even the conversions of that page.

 - Ecommerce purchases